1996 Japanese general election: Ruling coalition

-Japan Socialist Party (JSP) was led by Takako Doi.
+The Japan Socialist Party (JSP) was led by Takako Doi.
 The party formed a coalition government with the Liberal Democratic Party (LDP) from 1994 to January 1996.
 The LDP coaxed the Social Democrats into this coalition by forgoing the Prime Minister title.
 Consequently, the office of Prime Minister was given to JSP's leader, Murayama Tomiichi.
 He was the 81st Prime Minister of Japan.

-Other Parties
+Other parties

 Other opposition parties to the ruling coalition came from the right-wing New Frontier Party (NFP) led by Ichiro Ozawa.
 It was formed in December 1994 by defectors of the Japan Renewal Party, Komeito, Democratic Socialist Party and a couple of other small groups.

 Another rival party was the Democratic Party.
 The Democratic Party was formed officially in September 1996 with Yukio Hatoyama and Naoto Kan as co-leaders.
 The move for formation began in June 1996 when Hatoyama announced his idea of organizing a third force in Japanese politics against the LDP and the New Frontier Party.
-The idea was supported by his brother Kunio then a member of the New Frontier Party and many members of the Social Democratic Party of Japan, but opposed by leaders of the Social Democratic Party of Japan and New Party Sakigake who had been discussing the organizational merger of the two parties.
+The idea was supported by his brother Kunio, then a member of the New Frontier Party, and many members of the Social Democratic Party of Japan, but opposed by leaders of the Social Democratic Party of Japan and New Party Sakigake who had been discussing the organizational merger of the two parties.

-Campaign Issues
+Campaign

 Prior to the election, there was a frenzy of creation and destruction of parties, and the public's interest in politics was on the decline.
 However, the few campaign issues that were of the public's interest included the electoral reforms, potential raise in consumption tax, and how the large coalitions will play out.
 From the perspective of the voters, the most important issue was the potential raise in consumption tax.
-According to scholar Ichiro Miyake, voter's opinion possession rate, party position perception rate, personal importance cognition rate of “tax increase” exceeded that of “regime change.”
+According to scholar Ichiro Miyake, voter's opinion possession rate, party position perception rate, personal importance cognition rate of "tax increase" exceeded that of "regime change".

-Liberal Democratic Party Manifesto
+Liberal Democratic Party

 In the LDP manifesto, administrative reform is given top priority over any other campaign issues.
-While reflecting on the past 50-years of administrative policy prioritizing production and supply with strong centralization and bureaucratization as an effective method in simultaneously achieving economic growth and tackling social inequality, the LDP admits this system is “at a deadlock” considering the situation regarding women, increasing urban-rural disparities and the issue of low-birth rate.
-To tackle these issues, the LDP introduced the “Hashimoto Administrative Reform Vision (橋本行革ビジョン)”, which included changes such as;
+While reflecting on the past 50-years of administrative policy prioritizing production and supply with strong centralization and bureaucratization as an effective method in simultaneously achieving economic growth and tackling social inequality, the LDP admits this system is "at a deadlock" considering the situation regarding women, increasing urban-rural disparities and the issue of low-birth rate.
+To tackle these issues, the LDP introduced the "Hashimoto Administrative Reform Vision (橋本行革ビジョン)", which included changes such as;